-Anyone who has witnessed fleet racing between J/111s will understand what a great addition to the yachting calendar this inaugural World Championships will be.
-This fleet of 36 ft one designs has been lighting up regattas the world over for a number of years now and it is great news that their combination of closely contested racing and scintillating speed has been given a world stage.
-It is also fitting that the first ever world championships for this class should be hosted by the Royal Yacht Squadron in Cowes, on the Isle of Wight.
-This is the ideal stage for this splendid fleet of highly competitive yachts and the sailors aboard to showcase their speed and skill.
+Anyone who has witnessed fleet racing between J/111s will understand what a great addition to the yachting calendar this World Championships is.
+This fleet of 36ft designs has been lighting up regattas all over the world for a number of years now and it is great news that their combination of closely contested racing and scintillating speed has been given a world stage.

 The J/111 was an instant hit when it was introduced in 2010, the boat combining racy looks and breathtaking speed with a good level of comfort and practicality.
 The class soon gained a fierce reputation for close fought and often thrilling racing as a one design class and the reputation of the fleet was further buoyed in 2012 when the J/111 was recognised as an international class by the International Sailing Federation.
 Since then, numbers have now swelled to almost 100 yachts now afloat, with strong fleets gathering both in the US and Europe.
 It is for this reason that many observers have licked their lips at the prospect of a world championship and the Royal Yacht Squadron has pulled off something of a coup in being the inaugural host.